cloudnative-pg/cloudnative-pg/docs/src/replication.md

 ```

 !!!
 Seealso "Certificates"
-    For details on how Cloud Native PostgreSQL manages certificates, please refer
+    For details on how CloudNativePG manages certificates, please refer
     to the ["Certificates" section](certificates.md#client-streaming_replica-certificate)
     in the documentation.

 ### Continuous backup integration

-In case continuous backup is configured in the cluster, Cloud Native PostgreSQL
+In case continuous backup is configured in the cluster, CloudNativePG
 transparently configures replicas to take advantage of `restore_command` when
 in continuous recovery.
 As a result, PostgreSQL is able to use the WAL archive
 as a fallback option everytime pulling WALs via streaming replication fails.

 ### Synchronous replication

-Cloud Native PostgreSQL supports configuration of **quorum-based synchronous
+CloudNativePG supports configuration of **quorum-based synchronous
 streaming replication** via two configuration options called `minSyncReplicas`
 and `maxSyncReplicas` which are the minimum and maximum number of expected
 synchronous standby replicas available at any time.